 - A. Verify that utilities have been disconnected and capped before starting selective demolition operations. - B. Review Project Record Documents of existing construction or other existing condition and hazardous material information provided by Owner.
 Owner does not guarantee that existing conditions are same as those indicated in Project Record Documents. - C. Perform an engineering survey of condition of building to determine whether removing any element might result in structural deficiency or unplanned collapse of any portion of structure or adjacent structures during selective building demolition operations. - 1.
-Perform surveys as the Work progresses to detect hazards resulting from selective demolition activities. - D. Verify that hazardous materials have been remediated before proceeding with building demolition operations. - E. Survey of Existing Conditions: Record existing conditions by use of measured drawings, preconstruction photographs, or video and templates. - 1.
+Perform surveys as the Work progresses to detect hazards resulting from selective demolition activities. - D. Survey of Existing Conditions: Record existing conditions by use of measured drawings, preconstruction photographs or video, and templates. - 1.
 Inventory and record the condition of items to be removed and salvaged. - 2.
 Before selective demolition or removal of existing building elements that will be reproduced or duplicated in final Work, make permanent record of measurements, materials, and construction details required to make exact reproduction.